Slip & Fall Lawyers in Jacksonville, FL

 Bad lighting can also create a dangerous situation resulting in injuries.
 You can read more about why a jury awarded $233,000 to a client for Dangers in a Dark Movie Theater.

 - Restaurants, bars and nightclubs

 - Industrial sites

 Slip and fall cases can be brought following any injury, even those in private residences.
 If you have been injured at someone's home, you may be hesitant to file a personal injury claim.
 It is important to note that the home owner will typically not be paying your claim out of pocket.
 You will typically be compensated by his or her homeowner's insurance company.

 In some cases, fault can be found when owners fail to properly clean up or prevent leaks, spills and other slippery substances from coating the floor.
 In other cases, bad design elements, like poorly planned staircases, low lighting or weak railings, can be to blame, making a fall inevitable for someone.

 Filing a case will require showing that a reasonable property owner or manager should have taken action to correct the problem.
 This may require collecting evidence, conducting eyewitnesses interviews, consulting expert witnesses and comprehensive evaluation of the situation.
-Our attorneys and investigators can apply detailed knowledge of federal, state and local building codes to help with your case.
+Our slip and fall lawyers and investigators can apply detailed knowledge of federal, state and local building codes to help with your case.